pratikmalviya24/-Bidirectional-ClickHouse-Flat-File-Data-Ingestion-Tool/README.md

-# Bidirectional ClickHouse & Flat File Data Ingestion Tool
+# Data Ingestion Tool

-A web-based application that facilitates data ingestion between ClickHouse database and Flat File platform, supporting bidirectional data flow with a user-friendly interface.
+A full-stack application for data ingestion into ClickHouse database, featuring a React frontend and Spring Boot backend.

 ## Features